What is a functional hemispherotomy?

 Anti-seizure medications will generally be continued unchanged after functional hemispherotomy for a period determined by your child’s doctor, then the doses will gradually be reduced.

-Your child will come back to CHOP for periodic follow-up visits in the year after the procedure, on a schedule determined by your child’s medical team.
+Your child will come back to CHOP for periodic follow-up visits after the procedure, on a schedule determined by your child’s medical team.

-The great majority (as many as 80 percent) of children who have a functional hemispherotomy experience a complete or near-complete resolution of their seizures.
+The vast majority of children who have a functional hemispherotomy experience complete resolution of their seizures.

 Our team of experts work closely together to ensure that candidates are screened appropriately for functional hemispherotomy, and to provide the full range of supportive therapy before and after epilepsy surgery to optimize outcomes.